• Bread Machine

 Home

-Bread Machine – Salt Crusted Bread
+Bread Machine Salt Crusted Bread

-This bread machine salt crusted bread recipe creates a soft bread with a salty crust.
-It is sort of like a giant bread version of a pretzel!
-Our recipe uses coarse food-grade salt (i.e. coarse sea salt or coarse kosher salt) because the coarse salt has larger salt crystals and makes for a better salty exterior.
-For this bread machine recipe (and in the pictures below), I used coarse kosher salt.
-However, I might try to use some extra large pretzel salt next time.
+My recipe uses coarse food-grade salt (e.g. coarse sea salt or coarse kosher salt) because the coarse salt has larger salt crystals and makes for a better salty exterior.
+FYI – I used coarse kosher salt for this bread machine recipe (see the pictures below).
+However, next time, I might try to use some extra large pretzel salt.

 This bread is a delicious salty treat.
-However, if you or a family member has a health issue with salt (i.e. high blood pressure) then this recipe is probably not right for you!!
+However, if you or a family member has a health issue with salt (e.g. high blood pressure) then this recipe is probably not right for you!!
 Always be safe with your food ingredients.

 Key Ingredient – Coarse Food-Grade Salt